skip to content

 The register and access to it

 It is an offence to disclose confidential information about a registrable offender obtained under the Act, except in accordance with the Act (including law enforcement purposes and as otherwise set out).
-The maximum penalty for this is 5 years imprisonment [s 67, see also Child Sex Offenders Registration Regulations 2022 (SA) reg 14].
+The maximum penalty is imprisonment for 5 years [s 67, see also Child Sex Offenders Registration Regulations 2022 (SA) reg 14].

 Registrable offenders are prohibited from particular work